freddorn/North-American-Vacation/README.md

     - Checks for javascript mistakes and errors.

 * [JS Hint](https://jshint.com/)
-    -Validates javascript and checks for errors.
+    - Validates javascript and checks for errors.

 ## Deployment